GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Implementing alignments of model-specificities to a multi-faceted knowledge graph {#sec-gluing-techniques}

-TODO Introduce the main case and subcases / Aligning operator-specificities with a multi-faceted knowledge graph

-TODO Briefly explain challenges in model to RDF transformation

-In this section, we present two approaches to construct the structuring ontology of the ITSM-KG by combining YANG models translated into RDFS/OWL and a meta-ontology enabling the analysis of the operational context of the network lifecycle.
+Building on the previously defined YANG-KG-SEMANTIC-GENERALIZATION scenario, this section presents two approaches to construct the structuring ontology of the ITSM-KG by combining YANG models translated into RDFS/OWL and a meta-ontology enabling the analysis of the operational context of the network lifecycle.

 To present the approaches, we assume the ability to convert a given YANG model into its equivalent RDFS/OWL representation.
 The code snippet in {{snippet-ietf-network-node}} is a fictional example of translating the "node" concept from {{!RFC8345}} into its RDFS/OWL equivalent.